 How long is my license valid?

-Single-day, 2-day, and 10-day licenses are valid from the date of purchase or from the pre-selected date of your choice if you buy them ahead of time.
-An annual license is only valid during the calendar year of purchase.
-This means that your annual license will expire after December 31st of the current year, no matter when you buy it.
+Single-day, two-day, and 10-day licenses are valid from the date of purchase or from a date of your choice if you buy them ahead of time.
+Annual CA fishing licenses are only valid during the calendar year of purchase.
+This means that your annual license will expire after December 31 of the current year, no matter when you buy it.

 Can I fish interstate waters with a CA fishing license?

 California shares a number of fishing spots with neighboring states, including Lake Tahoe, Topaz Lake, and the Colorado River.
 A CA sportfishing license is valid in all of these waters.
 You can also fish in Lake Tahoe or Topaz Lake while carrying a Nevada license, with a Trout stamp.
 Anglers fishing in the Colorado River along the California-Arizona border can carry either a California or Arizona fishing license.

 Do I need to have my license visible while fishing?